borteo/moirae/README.md

 A stupid simple journal to track whatever you want.
 Every entry in the calendar is saved as a markdown file.
-The destination can be where you set it in the config file.
+The destination of these file is configurable.

 ## Milestones